sirl-lab/sirl-lab.github.io/_pages/research.md

 Related to this project, following sub-works have been completed

-- <a href = "https://dl.acm.org/doi/pdf/10.1145/3663671"> Wearable Technology Insights: Unveiling Physiological Responses During Three Different Socially Anxious Activities </a>
+- <a href = "https://dl.acm.org/doi/pdf/10.1145/3663671"> Unveiling Physiological Responses During Three Different Socially Anxious Activities </a>
 - <a href = "https://dl.acm.org/doi/10.1145/3657245"> Leveraging acoustic and linguistic features captured during impromptu speech for anxiety detection </a>
 - <a href = "https://dl.acm.org/doi/10.1145/3662009.3662021"> Harnessing eye features for anxiety detection </a>
 - <a href = "https://ieeexplore.ieee.org/document/10356653"> Accuracy of smartwatches' PPG sensor for measuring heart rate</a>